 Copy icon displays.
 Copying the attribute of interest can be very handy.
 For example, to paste into Indicator Search and view all hits for that attribute in your data lake.

-Clicking the arrow above the chart allows you navigate to the next summary.
+Clicking the arrow above the chart allows you to navigate to the next summary.

-The dropdown selector on the right allows you to jump to particular summary.
+The dropdown selector on the right allows you to jump to a particular summary.

 If a rule does not have any